-- K. Local government is responsible and accountable to the citizens and the communities it represents, through consultative processes, legislative accountabilities, efficient delivery of services and effective customer service. - L. Local government is recognised as a responsible and place-based employer.
+- K. Local government is responsible and accountable to the citizens and the communities it represents, through consultative processes, legislative accountabilities, efficient delivery of services and effective customer service. - L. Local government is recognised as a responsible and place-based employer. - M. Local government reduces and mitigates the risk of climate change for the communities we serve.

-Date Endorsed: November 2020 by LGNSW Conference
+Date Endorsed: October 2022 by LGNSW Conference